 - Chase Sapphire Reserve Card: 50,000 Ultimate Rewards points after spending $4,000 in three months

-You get fewer miles with the Chase Sapphire Reserve and pay $355 more each year.
-You don’t need to do much math to work out which may be the smarter choice in your situation.
+You don’t need to be a math whiz to work out which may be the smarter choice in your situation.

-Of course, you can offset the $450 fee on the Sapphire Reserve with the $300 travel credit it provides, but if your main motivation is earning points and you don’t travel enough to justify the extra benefits (or the cost that comes with them), the Chase Sapphire Preferred is clearly the better option.
+Of course, there’s more to consider than just the annual fee.
+The Reserve card comes with plenty of travel perks you won’t get with the Preferred card, and that can easily outweigh a big annual fee.
+But if your main motivation is earning points and you don’t travel enough to justify the extra benefits (or the cost that comes with them), the Chase Sapphire Preferred is clearly the better option.

 Cheaper in Year One & Thereafter

 No one wants to spend a bunch of their money on annual fees.
-And while we think you should do the math and not be scared of credit card annual fees, weigh the benefits of every high-fee card before ruling it out, there’s no doubt the allure of saving money on annual fees is strong.
+And while we think you should do the math and rather than reject credit card annual fees outright, there’s no doubt the allure of saving money on annual fees is strong.

-That’s what makes the Chase Sapphire Preferred and other cards like it so great.
 The annual fee is just $95 a year.
-And while that’s a bummer considering the annual fee used to be waived in the first year, it comes with an outstanding 60,000-point bonus as we’ve covered.
-Compared to the Chase Sapphire Reserve’s $450 fee every year, it’s a steal.
+And while that’s a bummer considering the annual fee used to be waived in the first year, it comes with an outstanding 60,000-point bonus.
+Compared to the Chase Sapphire Reserve’s $550 fee every year, it’s a steal.

-The 60,000 points welcome bonus you will get after spending $4,000 in the first three months of card membership is worth at least $750 towards travel.
+The 60,000 points welcome bonus you will get after spending $4,000 in the first three months of card membership is worth at least $750 towards travel – if not much, much more.
 Even with paying the $95 annual fee, you will still come out at least $655 ahead.

 There’s no denying that the Chase Sapphire Reserve comes with some worthwhile benefits.
 And one of the biggest benefits is the additional value you get per point when booking directly through the Ultimate Rewards travel portal.